JackDanger/traffic/README.md

 You can specify the level of concurrency under which to run your archive(s).
-Any real site has multiple users operating multiple sessions and your simulation testing should reflect that.
+Any real site has multiple users operating multiple sessions and your traffic simulation should reflect that.

 #### Time-shifting